-If appID attribute is set to a value starting with other than ‘r’, ‘R or ‘N’ then the Hosting CSE shall reject the request with “BAD_REQUEST” Response Status Code.
+If appID attribute is set to a value starting with other than 'r', 'R' or 'N' then the Hosting CSE shall reject the request with "BAD_REQUEST" Response Status Code.

-NOTE: Use of ‘r’ will be forbidden when subsequently registering an AE that supports release 4 or above.
+NOTE: Use of 'r' will be forbidden when subsequently registering an AE that supports release 4 or above.